 Council's plans, projects, activities and resource allocation decisions must be linked to the Delivery Program.
-The Delivery Program is where Council takes ownership of the Community Strategic Plan objectives established by the community, and sets out how Council will organise its financial, human and assets to progressively deliver on these objectives over the next four years.
+The Delivery Program is where Council takes ownership of the Community Strategic Plan objectives established by the community, and sets out how Council will organise its financial and human resources and assets to progressively deliver on these objectives over the next four years.